HIV and Dementia

 The following symptoms are among those seen with HIV-associated dementia:

-- Gradual loss of motor skills, or reduced coordination
+- Slow loss of motor skills, or reduced coordination

 How is HIV-associated dementia diagnosed?

 - Mental status test.
-This is a brief and simple test of memory and some other common cognitive or thinking skills; it is usually part of a complete neurological exam.
+This is a brief, simple test of memory and other common thinking skills.
+It is usually part of a complete neurological exam.

 - Spinal fluid test.
-A procedure performed by inserting a hollow needle into the lower back (lumbar spine).
+A healthcare provider does this test by putting a hollow needle into the lower back (lumbar spine).
+The provider tests the fluid.

 How is HIV-associated dementia treated?